-Practicum II: Observation, Assessment and Recordkeeping • 3 credits observation, assessment, and documentation in the early childhood setting.
+Practicum II: Observation, Assessment and Recordkeeping • 3 credits

+This course builds on the ECE 220 practicum experience by providing opportunity for students to examine and practice observation, assessment, and documentation in the early childhood setting.
 Students explore and practice using various observation, assessment, and documentation tools.
 Weekly seminars focus on the theoretical basis of observation and assessment.
 Pre-student teaching (PDE Field Experience Stage 3) experience in an early childhood setting for a total of 140 hours is an integral part of the course.
 Prerequisite: ECE ECR, ECE 100, and ECE 220.
 Students must maintain a "C" grade in all Early Childhood Education courses in order to take ECE 221.